tsqllint/tsqllint/README.md

 }
 ```

-### Setting Compatability Level Using Inline Comments
+### Setting Compatibility Level Using Inline Comments

-Setting the compatability level using inline comments configures the Compatability Level for just that file.
+Setting the compatibility level using inline comments configures the Compatibility Level for just that file.
 Overrides should be placed at the top of files.

 ```tsql
 /* tsqllint-override compatability-level = 130 */